softspring/symfonic-docs/standalone/install-symfonic-standalone.md

 # Symfonic stansalone

 ## Description

-[Symfonic Standalone](https://github.com/softspring/symfonic-standalone) is a great way to dive into the world of Symfonic.
+[Symfonic Standalone](https://github.com/softspring/symfonic-standalone) is a great way to dive into the world of [Symfonic](https://github.com/softspring/symfonic).
 With a quick and easy setup, you can have a fully functional local development environment in minutes.

-## Description

-Symfonic Standalone is a great way to dive into the world of [Symfonic](https://github.com/softspring/symfonic).
-With a quick and easy setup, you can have a fully functional local development environment in minutes. fully functional in minutes.

 ## Installation